Ukrainian Sunflower Seed Halva (Vegan+GF)

 Combine sugar and water in a medium saucepan over medium low heat and bring to a boil.
-Boil for about 5 to 7 minutes until a candy thermometer reads 245 degrees F. Remove from heat and quickly, but carefully, pour the syrup into the sunflower seed mixture while mixing on low speed.
+Boil for about 5 to 7 minutes until a candy thermometer reads 245 degrees F (it may take a bit longer depending on your stove but be sure to get the sugar to the right temperature or it will not candy properly.).
+Remove from heat and quickly, but carefully, pour the syrup into the sunflower seed mixture while mixing on low speed.
 Mix just until combined then quickly scrape the entire mixture into the prepared pan then flatten down with spatula.
 Lay a second piece of parchment over top and press down firmly for a minute or two until very tightly packed.

 Allow to cool completely at room temperature before cutting into pieces and serving.
 Store in an air-tight container.